camilacd/Final-Project-2nd-Amendment/README.md

 Date: December 1, 2017

-* The description of the entire analysis is included in the [Final Presentation](https://github.com/camilacd/Final-Project-2nd-Amendment/blob/master/GunControlPresentation.pdf).

 * The code used can be seen in [Final Code](https://github.com/camilacd/Final-Project-2nd-Amendment/blob/master/FinalCode.ipynb)

 * The first proposal submitted on October 31st is described in [First Proposal](https://github.com/camilacd/Final-Project-2nd-Amendment/blob/master/Proposal_Oct31.pdf).
 At first, the idea was to focus on Las Vegas shooting, but it was changed to the Texas shooting due to data availability.